 - 1. The monitoring officer's report supports the assurance statements, included in the annual governance statement.
-It provides a review of the monitoring officer's work as part of Norwich City Council's ('the council') governance arrangements and system of internal control. - 2.
-The chief responsibilities of the monitoring officer can be summarised as follows:- - a duty to report to council and cabinet in any case where the monitoring officer is of the opinion that any proposal or decision is or is likely to be illegal or to constitute maladministration; - (b) a range of functions relating to member conduct; - (c) specific functions under the council's constitution. - 3.
-The ability of the monitoring officer to undertake this role effectively depends on excellent working relations with colleagues and members and on the flow of information and access to debate particularly at early stages.
+It provides a review of the Monitoring officer's work as part of Norwich City Council's ('the Council') governance arrangements and system of internal control. - 2.
+The chief responsibilities of the monitoring officer can be summarised as follows: - - (a) a duty to report to Council and Cabinet in any case where the monitoring officer is of the opinion that any proposal or decision is or is likely to be illegal or to constitute maladministration; - (b) a range of functions relating to member conduct; - (c) specific functions under the council's constitution. - 3.
+The ability of the monitoring officer to undertake this role effectively depends on excellent working relations with nplaw colleagues, Statutory officers, the corporate leadership team, officers at Norwich City Council, Group Leaders and all members and on the flow of information and access to debate particularly at early stages.
 The scope of the work also extends to partnership arrangements.